 ALSC has four online resources that provide further assistance for Alaskans looking for answers:

 AlaskaLawHelp is a guide to civil legal services and resources for low-income persons and seniors in Alaska.
 This site provides information on various free and low-cost legal programs, including basic eligibility and contact information.
 You can find links to web sites offering helpful information, schedules of free self-help clinics, forms for specific legal issues, and legal education documents that give basic information on a number of legal problems.

-Alaska Family Law Self-Help Video Series is a series of short videos discussing many topics important to people representing themselves in divorce and child custody cases.
-The videos cover what to expect at different stages of the case including procedures that you have to follow.
-The videos also include information about parenting plans, child support, dividing marital property, and options for resolving your case without a trial.
+The Alaska Family Law Self-Help Video Series discusses many topics important to people representing themselves in divorce and child custody cases.
+These videos cover what to expect at different stages of the case and procedures that you have to follow.
+You will learn about parenting plans, child support, dividing marital property, and options for resolving your case without a trial.
 Each video averages 3-5 minutes in length.
 You can watch just the subject you are interested in or watch the whole series.

-AlaskaTribes is dedicated to providing Alaska’s Native Tribes with resources and information regarding tribal courts and participation in state court proceedings.
+The AlaskaTribes website is dedicated to providing resources and information regarding tribal courts and participation in state court proceedings.

-The Fair Housing Project of Alaska Legal Services is Alaska’s only statewide full-service fair housing organization.
-We work to eliminate housing discrimination and to ensure equal housing opportunity for all people in Alaska through education, outreach, public policy initiatives, and enforcement.
-The Fair Housing Project provides services to members of all protected classes, with special emphasis upon underserved areas and populations including Alaska Natives; immigrants; residents who are non-English speaking or have limited English proficiency; rural residents; persons with disabilities; homeless individuals; and persons residing in areas with large concentrations of people of color.
+Alaska Legal Services Corporation’s Fair Housing Project is Alaska’s only statewide full-service fair housing organization.
+The project works to eliminate housing discrimination and to ensure equal housing opportunity for all people in Alaska through education, outreach, public policy initiatives, and enforcement.
+Services are provided to members of all protected classes, with special emphasis placed upon under-served areas and populations including Alaska Natives; immigrants; residents who are non-English speaking or have limited English proficiency; rural residents; persons with disabilities; homeless individuals; and persons residing in areas with large concentrations of people of color.
 All fair housing services are provided free of charge.
 There are no income eligibility requirements.